-Travellers attending the surgery of one of our Travel Clinics will receive personal advice from one of our nurses, tailored to their destination.
+Travellers attending the consultation hour of one of our Travel Clinics will receive personal advice from one of our nurses, tailored to their destination.

-Depend on your situation, the cost associated with a visit to the surgery comprises:
+Depending on your situation, the cost associated with a visit to the consultation hour comprises:

 - Consultation costs: individual advice tailored to your personal situation